ryo-wijaya/blog/_posts/2024-09-06-my-first-post.md

 #### 1. Engineering Journal

-I plan to document my personal journey as a software engineer in a journal format, reflecting on week-to-week challenges.
+I plan to document my personal journey as a software engineer in a journal format, reflecting on challenges at work on a sprint-by-sprint basis.
+This will hopefully save me some time when facing similar problems in the future.

 #### 2. Technical Deep Dives

 I plan to document a range of software development topics—everything from design patterns and architectural concepts to my understanding of good coding practices and software engineering processes.
+This should force me to learn via research.

 #### 3. Core Computing Concepts

 I plan to document foundational computing principles such as data structures, algorithms, networking, and operating system design, which are core to any engineer’s toolkit.
+If I don't have something back to refer to, all of these will slowly vacate my hippocampus 🤡.